reddragon22/reddragon22.github.io/_posts/2020-12-28-midgame-assessment.md

 ---
 layout: post
-title: Joe's Open Letter
+title: A Look Back
-subtitle: A New Years Resolution & My Current Life Goals
+subtitle: A New New Years Resolution & My Current Life Goals
 date:   2017-12-31 23:59:59 -0500
 categories: Goals
 ---